aguedo/idgen/README.md

 }
 ```

 Feel free to use it in your demo apps, prototypes, or internal tools.
+There is limit of 200 requests per minute, reach out if you need more :rocket:

 ## How it works